juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 Consider configuring this feature with some time or action based restrictions to help mitigate potential misuse by professional panelists.

 > A professional panelist is a person who is using dirty tactics in an attempt to earn and cash out maximum rewards.
-Professionals use any tools available them including creating multiple accounts, providing false data to surveys to produce maximum completes etc...
+Professionals use any tools available them including creating multiple accounts, providing false data to surveys to produce maximum completes or misuse features like **Refer a friend**.

 #### Locale selecton
 Select in which locale you would like to preview **Refer a Friend** banner.